hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Main Quilotoa Viewpoint from Quilotoa Village, the end of Quilotoa Loop hike

 Follow along the crater lake to the right on the higher Quilotoa Loop trail.
-This trek ends at the final Quilotoa Mirador that is across from Hostería Chukirawa.
+This trek ends at the final Quilotoa Mirador which is across from Hostería Chukirawa.

 There is an entrance fee to access the Quilotoa Community.